catalyst-cloud/adjutant-odoo/README.rst

 Adjutant-Odoo is a plugin for Adjutant which adds a few actions and views specific to the Odoo ERP system.
-These views can then be setup as active for you users, and the actions can be used with your existing views.
+These views can then be setup as active for your users, and the actions can be used with your existing taskviews.
 Or just as easily extend these views and actions for your own development.

 Installing
 ====================